zitadel/zitadel/docs/docs/quickstarts/dot-net.md

 ### Create example client

-Create a new go file with the content below.
+Change the program.cs file to the content below.
 This will create a client for the management api and call its `GetMyOrg` function.
 The SDK will make sure you will have access to the API by retrieving a Bearer Token using JWT Profile with the provided scopes (`openid` and `urn:zitadel:iam:org:project:id:69234237810729019:aud`).

 ```csharp